cbcrg/tcoffee/docs/tcoffee_manual.rst

 ****************************************
-Integrating External Methods In T-Coffee
+Integrating external methods In T-Coffee
 ****************************************
 The real power of T-Coffee is its ability to seamlessly combine many methods into one.
 While we try to integrate as many methods as we can in the default distribution, we do not have the means to be exhaustive and if you desperately need your favourite method to be integrated, you will need to bite the bullet ...

-What Are The Methods Already Integrated in T-Coffee
+What are the methods already integrated in T-Coffee
 ===================================================
 Although, it does not necessarily do so explicitly, T-Coffee always end up combining libraries.
 Libraries are collections of pairs of residues.
 Given a set of libraries, T-Coffee makes an attempt to assemble the alignment with the highest level of consistence.
 You can think of the alignment as a timetable.
 Each library pair would be a request from students or teachers, and the job of T-Coffee would be to assemble the time table that makes as many people as possible happy...